 About the Country

-In Singapore you will find a mix of European, Malay, Chinese and Indian influences largely due to the immigrant population.
+In Singapore, you will find a mix of European, Malay, Chinese and Indian influences largely due to the immigrant population.
 You will also notice that people from different ethnic and religious backgrounds live side by side.
 Although Singapore does not have a unique cultural identity, the people think of their own respective cultures as a part of a larger picture.

 Apart from this, the weather in Singapore is tropical with the same temperatures throughout the year.
 The weather is humid with high rainfall.

 One of the reasons why expats choose to live in Singapore is because of the living standard the city offers.
-Apart from good standard of education and healthcare, the city is known for its clean living.
-IN addition to this, Singapore also has a very low crime rate.
+Apart from a good standard of education and healthcare, the city is known for its clean living.
+In addition to this, Singapore also has a very low crime rate.
 Thus Singapore is a perfect place for expats who are looking for an Asian cultural experience that is modern.

 Major airports and seaports

 Singapore is strict in its import laws as compared to other countries.
-The country has banned the use of left hand vehicles which is not allowed in the country.
+The country has banned the use of left-hand vehicles which is not allowed in the country.
 In addition to this, certain breeds of animals are restricted from entering the country.
 These laws among others are important for expats to know before they move.